HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Related Work

-\mypar{Scene- and Object-Aware Human Motion Generation.} Recent works condition motion synthesis on scene geometry~\cite{huang2023diffusion,zhao2023synthesizing,wang2022towards,wang2022humanise}.
+\mypar{Scene- and Object-Aware Human Motion Generation.} Recent works condition motion synthesis on scene geometry~\citep{huang2023diffusion,zhao2023synthesizing,wang2022towards,wang2022humanise}.
 This facilitates the understanding of human-scene interactions.
 However, the motion fidelity is compromised due to the lack of paired full scene-motion data.
-Other approaches~\cite{kulkarni2023nifty,jiang2022chairs,hassan_samp_2021,starke2019neural,zhang2022couch,Pi_2023_ICCV} instead focus on the interactions with the objects and can produce realistic motions.
+Other approaches~p\cite{kulkarni2023nifty,jiang2022chairs,hassan_samp_2021,starke2019neural,zhang2022couch,Pi_2023_ICCV} instead focus on the interactions with the objects and can produce realistic motions.
 However, they focus on interacting with static objects with limited interactions.
-OMOMO~\cite{li2023object} proposes a conditional diffusion framework that can generate full-body motion from the object motion.
+OMOMO~\citep{li2023object} can generate full-body motion from the object motion.
 The object motion is needed as input in OMOMO, whereas our method can jointly synthesize human motion and object motion.
-IMoS~\cite{ghosh2023imos} synthesizes the full-body human along with the 3D object motions from textual inputs.
-Although they can generate realistic interactions, IMoS only focuses on grasping small objects with hands.
-InterDiff~\cite{xu2023interdiff} predicts whole-body interactions with dynamic objects.
-However, it focuses on the motion prediction task, where the future motion needs to be forecasted based on past motion information and object information.
-Note that the interaction type is deterministic, given the object and past motion information.
+IMoS~\citep{ghosh2023imos} synthesizes the full-body human along with the 3D object motions from textual inputs, but it only focuses on grasping small objects with hands.
+InterDiff~\citep{xu2023interdiff} predicts whole-body interactions with dynamic objects.
+Note that the interaction type is deterministic.
 Different from this, we tackle the motion synthesis task, where the interaction with the same object can be controlled by the text prompt.

-\mypar{Multi-Human Motion Generation.} Recent works~\cite{shafir2023human,liang2023intergen,shafir2023human} incorporate human-to-human interactions into the motion diffusion process.
-They usually also adopt cross-attention to exchange information from different human motions.
-Different from them, our goal is to generate coarse HOIs instead of doing so in a single run, which alleviates the burden of the model.
+Recently, there has been a surge of interest in the text-driven synthesis of 3D human-object interactions for dynamic objects, resulting in the development of concurrent works~\citep{diller2023cghoi,wang2023physhoi,li2023controllable, song2024hoianimator, xu2024interdreamer}.
+CG-HOI~\citep{diller2023cghoi} and HOIAnimator~\citep{song2024hoianimator} uses SMPL parameters as the motion representation, which may result in unsmooth motion due to the potential difficulty in optimization.
+Instead, we use common skeletal joints similar to most text-to-motion methods, harnessing the power of pre-trained human motion generation models.
+Chois~\citet{li2023controllable} relies on the initial state and object waypoints to generate HOIs, which reduces motion diversity for both the human and the object.
+InterFusion~\citep{dai2024interfusion} and F-HOI~\citep{yang2024f} generate static 3D HOIs from text description, lacking both human and object motions.